lbruand/freetle/README.markdown

 Freetle is deeply indebted to giants:

 * The [Scala language](http://www.scala-lang.org/) being the most evident
-* Haskell
-* HaXML
+* The [Haskell language](http://www.haskell.org/) that triggered the scala effort
+* [HaXML](http://www.cs.york.ac.uk/fp/HaXml/) for proposing XML transformation combinators.

 ## Combinators : bottom-top approach
 Freetle Transformations are expressed in the Scala language with syntactic sugar from the Freetle library.
 In effect, transformations are expressed as algebra expressions of unitary transformations and operators.
-This approach, called _combinators_, gives almost infinite expressivity while retaining simplicity.
+This bottom-top approach, called _combinators_, gives almost infinite expressivity while retaining simplicity.
-/* TODO reformulated :  It is a reaction to the top-down approach of many ETLs which hide the great complexity of their code behind complex concepts such like Cards, Maps, etc... */
 With Freetle, the basic concepts to understand are few, simple, already well established in the functional software industry.
 (See Architecture)
+Moreover, this approach gives the ability to write meta processor that transform completely a transformation into an other.

 ## Stream-oriented
 Freetle transformations are stream-oriented programming :